Gold Tax Hike Fuels Smuggling Fears; May Hit Festival, Wedding Season

 - While it could hit demand in the immediate term, the import duty has had limited impact in the longer-term

-- The government has over the years increased the duty from a negligible level to 10% and now 12.5% and in that period jewelry demand has been fairly resilient
+- The government has over the years increased the duty from a negligible level to 10 per cent and now 12.5 per cent and in that period jewellery demand has been fairly resilient

 - The current seasonal lull in demand could help limit a sharp drop in purchases.
 Once the festival season begins in August and September, people would be used to higher prices